toddaustin07/Heatmiser/README.md

 ### neoStat Device Settings Options
 A neoStat device can optionally be configured as a Timer, so there is a Settings option in the SmartThings neoStat devices that allows you to configure this mode so that the device displays an on/off switch rather than thermostat controls.
 This should only be selected if you have first configured your physical neoStat as a Timer using the heatmiser app.

-Note that it may take a few moments for the SmartThings device to be fully updated in the SmartThings app with the new switch-only device profile.
+Note that it may take a few moments for the neoStat device to be fully updated in the SmartThings app with the new switch-only device profile.

 ## Using the Devices